What are the Requirements for Baptism?

 Is there a fee?

 No fee is required, but many parents choose to make a donation at the time of the child’s baptism.
 These generous donations help fund the baptism preparation program and supplies involved.
-If you would like to make an offering you may bring it to the baptism or mail or drop it off in the parish office.
+If you would like to make an offering you may bring it to the baptism or mail or drop it off at the parish office.

 What happens during baptism classes?